Toastique

 Ask the average person who has lived or worked in Ann Arbor about the city’s top dining options, and Aventura will likely be at the top of their list.
 The Spanish tapas menu is filled with fresh, tangy, fragrant, and flavorful main dishes and accompaniments—all made much more inviting with Spanish bread on the side.
 Order the bacon-wrapped dates (just do it), or veggie-loving palates can opt for the coles de bruselas dish instead.
 That would be Brussels sprouts with pistachios, apples, olive oil, and honey.

-The seventh property in the Zingerman roster of Ann Arbor eateries, the Roadhouse focuses "solely on the amazing array of really good American food that we've got right here at home."
+The seventh property in the Zingerman roster of Ann Arbor eateries, Zingerman’s Roadhouse focuses "solely on the amazing array of really good American food that we've got right here at home."
 The menu is expansive, with an entire section dedicated to fried chicken.
 And we know a few University of Michigan alum who still regularly dream of the sky-high sandwiches, creamy mac-and-cheese, and delectable desserts on offer here.

 Advertising

 With a cute cartoon turtle as their logo and an enjoyable ethos of slurping, you can guarantee a good meal out at this ramen joint.
-Leave your Western manners at the door — in the west, slurping is seen as rude, but in the East, it's taken as a huge compliment to the chef — and prepare for a hearty bowl of noodle soup.
+Leave your Western manners at the door—in the west, slurping is seen as rude, but in the East, it's taken as a huge compliment to the chef—and prepare for a hearty bowl of noodle soup.
 The classic is the Tokyo shoyu, with pork belly, egg, and bok choy.
 But the adventurous might prefer the spicy miso tonkatsu.
-Sashimi and Makki are on offer too.
+Sashimi and Makki are on offer, too.

 Advertising